Ages & Eligibility

 ** Once registration has concluded, your coaches will communicate via TeamSnap with specific start date, time and location of practices.

-The LVYLL typically schedules league games to start in late March, depending on weather and if fields are viable for play.
-The youth lacrosse season generally goes through the middle to end of May.
+The LVYLL typically schedules league games to start in early April, depending on weather and if fields are viable for play.
+The youth lacrosse season generally goes through the end of May.
 Games may be scheduled during the week, as well as on weekends.

 Saucon Valley 3rd/4th, 5th/6th and 7th/8th boys teams may participate in local play days or tournaments, if viable given the teams' league schedule.
 Coaches will advise players and parents if an opportunity for non-league play arises.